Is Beer Paleo?

 Is there room for a pint of beer on The Paleo Diet® now and again?
 While beer is never Paleo, you can enjoy it in moderation as part of the 85/15 rule.

-Why isn't beer Paleo?
-The Beer Academy defines beer as a beverage containing barley, hops, water, and yeast.1 Since barley is a grain, which falls outside of Paleo guidelines, then beer is technically off the table, too.
+Why isn’t beer Paleo?
+The Encyclopedia Britannica defines beer as a fermented beverage of barley, hops, water, and yeast.1 Since barley is a grain, which falls outside of Paleo guidelines, then beer is technically off the table, too.
 Even gluten-free beers are grain-based, and grains contain anti-nutrients that can lead to leaky gut syndrome and other digestive issues.

 Similarly, wine and mead are on the non-Paleo list as well.
 Wine often contains sulfites, an additive that can lead to stomach pain or even hives and wheezing.
 Mead, an alcoholic beverage created by fermenting honey with water, fruits, spices, grains, or hops, isn’t the most Paleo of beverages, either.